isaacfungg/obsidian/2024s notes/CPSC 330/Lecture 2.md

 * Most pure (100% of one type)
 * Most impure (50% one type and 50% another)
 #### Decision Trees Classification
-* Goes down until the values are considered pure enough
+* Goes down until the values are completely pure if the depth is not specified